drycc/workflow/src/installing-workflow/ingress.md

 installation: if a component's dependencies are not yet available, that component will exit and Kubernetes will automatically restart it.

-Here, it can be seen that the controller, builder and registry all took a few loops waiting for minio before they were able to start:
+Here, it can be seen that the controller, builder and registry all took a few loops waiting for storage before they were able to start:

 ```
 $ kubectl --namespace=drycc get pods